andrew/ultimate-awesome/README.md

 - [awesome-point-cloud-deep-learning](https://github.com/dashidhy/awesome-point-cloud-deep-learning) - Paper list of deep learning on point clouds.
 - [awesome-distributed-computing-projects](https://github.com/en3r0/awesome-distributed-computing-projects) - This is a list of Free Software which contribute resources to a distributed network.
 - [awesome-yii2](https://github.com/goke-epapa/awesome-yii2) - Curated list of resources about using Yii2 - Yii is a high-performance component-based PHP framework.
-- [awesome-buildless](https://github.com/hwclass/awesome-buildless) - A collection of sites, apps built based on & packages, articles and other stuff about ES modules.
 - [awesome-kubernetes](https://github.com/jk8s/awesome-kubernetes) - Awesome list of Kubernetes resources, optimized for folks learning from Indonesia.
 - [awesome-made-by-angolans](https://github.com/joaroque/awesome-made-by-angolans) - 🇦🇴 A collection of amazing open source projects built by angolans developers.
 - [awesome-deved](https://github.com/kamranayub/awesome-deved) - DevEd with umami.
 Awesome List of developer education covering blogs, tutorials, academies, visual essays, games, and more.